dmiless/OOPProductionProject/README.md

-# OOPProductionProject

-Hello and welcome to my OOP Production Project!

 # OOP Production Project

 This JavaFX project allows the user to input data in a GUI so that it is saved inside a database.<br />